Sebastien-Raguideau/Ebame/Nanopore.md

 | `-`                         |target the output from `cat`                                            |
 | `-c`                        |count                                                                   |

+for dorado fastq output you can do it properly.
 ```
 echo $(cat *.fastq | wc -l)/4|bc
   or